 (C) Thirty-five percent opacity for a period or periods aggregating more than 30 minutes in any 180 consecutive minutes or more than 60 minutes in any 24 consecutive hours (excluding periods when the facility is not operating).

 (b) Lime Kilns.
-The emissions of particulate matter from each lime kiln stack shall not exceed:
+The emissions of particulate matter from each lime kiln stack must not exceed:

 (A) 0.50 kilogram per metric ton (1.00 pound per ton) of production as a daily arithmetic average;